awolverp/createpy-rs/README.md

 ```bash
 cargo build --release
 ```
-4. Now you can use this tool, the binary file is stored here: `./target/release/createpy`:
+4. Now you can use this tool, binary file is stored here: `./target/release/createpy`:
 ```bash
 ./target/release/createpy -h
 ```